 You can also try the same tactic at the end of the month.
 The main takeaway with this tip is that salespeople want to do everything they can to maximize their sales, and they often have a limited time to meet goals and maximize their commission.

 Research the Car’s Current Worth

 When figuring the desired figure mentioned above, back that amount up with current knowledge.
 Do some research through trusted resources to check the price of the car you’d like, keeping in mind whether you want a new car or a used one.
 Once you know the car’s current value, try to knock the price down from $500 to $1,000.
+If you’re looking for car shipping, visit sites like RCG Logistics.
 You may have a hard time knocking down the price that much, but with enough persistence and the right timing, you may find a dealership willing to use its financial reserves to meet your request.